ivobeerens-nl/blog/content/blog/2020/10/how-to-build-an-esxi-on-arm-pi-cluster/index.md

   - "home-lab"
   - "pi"
 coverImage: "h8-scaled.jpg"
+url: /2020/10/21/how-to-build-an-esxi-on-arm-pi-cluster/
 author: Ivo Beerens
 ---

+Shortly after VMworld 2020, VMware released (after years of announcing and demoing) the ESXi On ARM fling (*1).
+On Social media and the community ESXi on ARM is a very hot topic.
+The ESXi ARM fling makes it possible to run the VMware ESXi hypervisor on ARM platforms such as:
-- - Avantek Workstation and server (Ampere eMAG)
+- Avantek Workstation and server (Ampere eMAG)
 - Lenovo ThinkSystem HR330A and HR350A (Ampere eMAG)
 - SolidRun Honeycomb LX2
 - Raspberry Pi (rPi) 4b model (4GB and 8GB only).

 Because it supports the Raspberry Pi 4b model is very interesting for the home labbers.

-**(\*1)** A fling shows an early stage of software to the VMware community.
+**(*1)** A fling shows an early stage of software to the VMware community.
 There is no official (only community) support available.
 The ESXi on ARM fling can be download for the following location: [link](https://flings.VMware.com/esxi-arm-edition).

 ## Use cases